TosbackCgusBridge-Bot/CGUs-versions/Fandango/Privacy Policy.md

 *   Personalize your experience
 *   Protect our users, Services and properties

-Categories of personal information we collect Purpose of use Information we collect automatically from you and/or your device:
+Categories of personal information we collect Purposes of use Information we collect automatically from you and/or your device:

 **Device information and identifiers**